 The following essential questions will serve as a driving force for this course: Is film reliable as historical evidence?
 What determines the reliability of films as historical evidence?
 What does this film say about the society and culture in which the film was created?
 Can this film be used to learn about history?
 This course offers a diversified learning experience that will prepare students for future learning experiences and will foster a passion for lifelong learning.
 It will expose students to different cultures and conflicts in the history of our country, and will help students to become more sophisticated and informed consumers of visual media and the film experience of popular culture.
 Students will learn a new appreciation of the art of film and will understand better how the right skills and knowledge can help to create a just and healthy community.

-This interdisciplinary course replaces the prior course offering in Economics, and provides an integrated learning experience in which students simultaneously acquire skills and knowledge in a Social Sciences domain (Economics) and in Mathematics (Statistics).
-IM3 and a US History course are prerequisites.
+This course provides an integrated learning experience in which students simultaneously acquire skills and knowledge in a Social Sciences domain (Economics) and in Mathematics (Statistics).
+Algebra II and a US History course are prerequisites.
 By examining conceptual and real-world economic concepts through the utilization of sound statistical practices, students will internalize the core principles of each field in a deep and lasting manner.
-The course, and this approach, provides a broad background for students who wish to pursue degrees in business or economics at the college level.
+The course, and this approach, provide a broad background for students who wish to pursue degrees in business or economics at the college level.
 The work of the course includes formal written assessments, informal class discussions of relevant real-world events, both current and historical, presentations on interdisciplinary projects and ongoing in-depth project work, leading to Capstone presentations.
-Examples of specific topics and activities include: discussion of current economic events such as Greece’s relationship with the Euro, Brexit, and the United States’ engagement in trade wars with foreign countries, as well as historic economic events including the Great Depression and the financial crisis of 2008.
+Examples of specific topics and activities include the fiscal policy, the minimum wage, graphing demand and supply curve shifts, the American financial system and liquidity, command vs. market economies, government’s role in the economy, and trade wars as well as historic economic events including the Great Depression and the financial crisis of 2008.

-According to the College Board, the purpose of an AP course in microeconomics is to give students a thorough understanding of the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the economic system.
-It places primary emphasis on the nature and functions of product markets and includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.
-In comparison, an AP course in macroeconomics gives students a thorough understanding of the principles of economics that apply to an economic system as a whole.
+According to the College Board, the purpose of an AP course in microeconomics is to offer a thorough understanding of the principles of economics that apply to the functions of individual decision-makers, both consumers and producers, within the economic system.
+It places primary emphasis on the nature and functions of product markets and includes the study of factors that impact markets and of the role of government.
+Students will be responsible for ingesting considerable concepts independent of daily lessons via approaches including a deep reading of the text.

-Tilton School students in the Social Sciences emerge from the program with a deepening understanding of their world, a broadening perspective of their place in it, their own vision of responsible, 21st century, global citizenship and the rhetorical power to share that vision.
+Tilton School students in the Social Sciences emerge from the program with a deeper understanding of their world, a broader perspective of their place in it, their own vision of responsible global citizen, and the rhetorical power to share that vision.